shuaitseng/java-onfleet/README.md

 ### Authentication

 To use the API wrapper, you need to obtain API credentials from [OnFleet's Dashboard](https://onfleet.com/dashboard#/manage).
 Once you have your credentials, you can set them as environment variables or directly in your Java code.

 ### Throttling

-Rate limiting is enforced by the API with a threshold of 20 requests per second across all your organization's API keys.
-Learn more about it here.
+The Onfleet API enforces rate limiting with a threshold of 20 requests per second across all your organization's API keys.
+Rate limiting is crucial to ensure fair usage of the API and to prevent unintentional overuse that could lead to banning.

-We have also implemented a limiter on this library to avoid you from unintentionally exceeding your rate limitations and eventually be banned for.
+We have implemented a rate limiter within this library to help you stay within the rate limitations without the need for manual management.
+The rate limiter automatically controls the rate at which API requests are made, ensuring compliance with the API's rate limits.

 ## Getting Started
 Create an instance of the `OnFleet` class and initialize it with your OnFleet API key: